• ABC Details

 LGIC appoints:

-• Chairperson (subject to the Independent Commission)
+• Chairperson (subject to the Public Service Commission)

 • 2 or more employer representatives